uri-library-data-services/iassist-preview/content/blog/notes-second-jisc-research-data-network-event.md

 Jisc are looking at providing data repository and long-term preservation services as well as considering how a service could integrate with existing CRIS systems and repositories.
-This will take place in a
-\"University of Jisc\" that allows a testing environment using research data.
+This will take place in a "University of Jisc" that allows a testing environment using research data.

 Jisc are developing templates and guidance for publishers on creating a